Our favorite bookstores around Indiana for kids and families

 1066 Virginia Avenue.
 Indianapolis

 Indy Reads Books is an independent bookstore that sells used and some new books for children and adults.
 The profits from the sales of books supports the not-for-profit side of the organization, Indy Reads.
 The mission of Indy Reads is to achieve 100% literacy for all.
 My family enjoys shopping at Indy Reads Books, as well as donating our books to the organization to support the cause of improving literacy in our community.

 The bookstore recently moved from its Mass Avenue location to a larger space in Fountain Square.
 Please refer to the Indy Reads website or its social media sites for reopening information.

 5619 N. Illinois Street, Indianapolis

 Established in 1986, Kids Ink has been a staple in the Butler Tarkington neighborhood for over 35 years.
 It provides quality books and toys for children from birth through teen years.
 The shop also features book signings, storytimes, and other exciting events.
-My kids appreciated the friendly staff, wide selection of books, and the toy capsule vending machines at the back of the store.
+My kids appreciated the friendly staff, the wide selection of books, and the toy capsule vending machines at the back of the store.

 4 Kids Books & Toys